 At the beginning of each appointment, the principal investigator/mentor should provide the postdoctoral appointees with their performance expectations for the position.
-This should include any expectations for effort allocation, productivity, teaching or research methods, and communication requirements.
-The principal investigator/mentor should also provide the criteria on which any job performance evaluation will be made, such as frequency and timing of performance evaluations.
+This should include any expectations for effort allocation, productivity, teaching or research methods, and

 Annual performance evaluations are an important management tool that provide a timely, structured, and systematic method of communicating essential performance-related feedback.
 Principal investigators/mentors are strongly encouraged to conduct performance evaluations with postdoctoral appointees on an annual basis.
 Principal investigators/mentors should consult with their local human resources representative regarding performance evaluation best practices.